marcraft2/tesla-carplay/README.md

 [Youtube Link](https://youtu.be/6aNyr-Qt1Ts)

 ## How it works ?
-In fact, add a Raspberry Pi in the tesla, that allows us to create a wifi network so that the tesla can connect.
-In this Raspberry Pi we will also create a Web server with a stream for the video output of Carplay with WebSocket.
+In fact, add a Raspberry Pi into the tesla, this allows us to create a wifi network for the tesla to connect to.
+In this Raspberry Pi, we will also create a web server with a stream for Carplay video output with WebSocket.
 The Carplay video stream is retrieved using a CarlinKit adapter.
-We then create a small html page on the web server, which allows this to connect to the stream with Websocket/JSMPEG, and send the touch gestures to control with WebSocket.
+We then create a small html page on the web server, which allows it to connect to the stream with Websocket/JSMPEG for video, and send touch gestures to control with WebSocket.
+For the sound, our rasberry pi can be connected in bluetooth to the tesla, because the browser does not allow the sound to pass while driving.

 ## About

 The project is not finished.
-You can find a [start of documentation](https://github.com/marcdubois71450/tesla-carplay/blob/master/tesla-doc.md) for the installation, with the necessary material.
+You can find a [documentation](https://github.com/marcdubois71450/tesla-carplay/blob/master/tesla-doc.md) for the installation, with the necessary material.

 ## Problem

-- The tesla navigator mutes the sound, if the parking mode is removed.
-(One solution would be to go through Bluetooth, under test)
+- Tesla navigator mutes if parking mode is removed.
+So the sound must pass in Bluetooth
 - This solution requires a 4G subscription, however you no longer need to pay the tesla subscription, and you have Wi-Fi in your car.
 - The wireless Carplay does not work.
 (It's possible, I haven't had time to look yet)
 - You have to study whether the Tesla's usb port is disabled when you get out of the car, or if not, look at the long-term consumption.